cloudbees/shipyard/CONTRIBUTING.md

 We strive for [semantic versioning](https://semver.org/) for our version number assignment, and utilize the [git flow](https://github.com/nvie/gitflow) tool to execute releases in the repository.

-You can initialize git flow once it is installed with
+You can initialize git flow on your local machine once it is installed with

 ```
 $> git flow init -d